-Climate Change is Tightening Insurance Markets.
+Climate Change Is Tightening Insurance Markets.
 That’s No Good for the Solar Industry

 “Honestly, losses have caught up with us,” she said.

-A hard market doesn’t usually last forever, but climate change — at least given current policy — is not a problem that’s going away.
+A hard market doesn’t usually last forever, but climate change — at least given the current policy environment — is not a problem that’s going away.
 And experts like Kane and Sam Jensen, a Stance co-founder, say costs aren’t likely to get much more affordable.

 “It’s safe to say, at least in our opinion, that those days are over,” said Jensen.